Shareholder Pre-emptive Rights

-- Weighted average provision: the shareholder will be able to buy additional shares at a price which is adjusted for the difference between the price paid for the original shares and the price of the new shares.
-The weighted average price can be calculated in the two ways: narrow-based weighted average and the broad-based weighted average.
+- Weighted average provision: The shareholder can buy additional shares at a price adjusted for the price paid for the original and the new shares.
+The weighted average price can be calculated in two ways: the narrow-based weighted average and the broad-based weighted average.

 - Ratchet-based provision: it gives an option to shareholders to convert preferred shares to new shares at the lowest sale price of the new issue.
 Where new shares of a company are priced lower, in order to maintain the same level of ownership, the shareholder is compensated with a greater number of shares.

 There are three sources from which the pre-emption rights can arise: